Through the NHS

 You may want to consider seeing a therapist privately – but be aware that private therapists usually charge for appointments.
 You can find a private therapist through:

 Your therapist's qualifications

-It's good practice for a therapist to be a member of a professional body, such as the BACP, BABCP, the UKCP or The British Psychological Society (BPS).
+It's good practice for a therapist to be a member of a professional body, such as the BACP, BABCP or The British Psychological Society (BPS).
 You can ask them about their professional qualifications and training.
 You can also check these with their professional body.

 For more information about finding a therapist, see our pages on accessing talking treatments and seeking help through the private sector.